-The raspberry fruitworm beetle reaches up to about 1/5 inch long; its reddish brown body is covered in tiny, short hairs.
+The raspberry fruitworm beetle reaches up to about 1/5 inch (5 mm.) long, its reddish brown body is covered in tiny, short hairs.
 Adults feed voraciously on leaves of raspberry canes, favoring the newest canes and leaves, but may spread further when populations are high.
 Mating takes place on or near raspberry flowers, where eggs are deposited.

 Fruitworm Damage on Raspberries

 Adult raspberry fruitworm beetles appear from mid April to mid May, eating the surface tissues from raspberry leaves or skeletonizing them entirely.
 They may feed on opening flower buds when they appear, if numbers are large– even whole bud clusters are sometimes consumed.
 However, the damage from the adult beetle is usually insignificant to the plant as a whole.

 Raspberry worms, on the other hand, can cause serious economic damage.
 When these tiny worms hatch they find themselves inside or up against individual fruit caps.
 The larvae burrow into the raspberry receptacles, sometimes causing fruits to dry up or drop prematurely.
 Infestation ultimately results in the downgrading of commercial harvests when raspberry worms are found among the fruit.